jabirsubaktagin16/jabirsubaktagin16/README.md

 # 💫 About Me:
-🔭 I’m currently working as Trainee Officer in the IT & eBiz Department at AB Bank<br>🌱 I’m currently learning SpringBoot, TypeScript, NextJS<br>
+🔭 I’m currently working as an Officer in the Application Development Team of the IT & eBiz Department at AB Bank<br>🌱 I’m presently learning SpringBoot, TypeScript, NextJS and other different stacks<br>

 ## 🌐 Socials: